How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

 That’s something I really wish, if I had a magic wand, that I would be able to spend a lot of time doing that communication role.
 Sitting down and doing as much dialog as I possibly can and taking account people’s feedback.
 Because very often there are great suggestions that come from the community, and they do improve our projects.

-Q. What have you learned about how to communicate well with your constituency?
-What best practices can other aspiring politicians learn from your experience?
+Q. What have you learned about how to communicate with your constituency?
+And what best practices can other aspiring politicians learn from you?

 A. I think people tend to think that public service and politics is, in some ways, categorically different from any other type of job.
 There’s a lot of criticism.
 You see words like “crony” and “conspiracy.”
 There’s often perceptions that people in politics are not doing things in the public interest.
 They’re scratching each other’s backs.
 Or there are insider sweetheart relationships.